TylerB24890/wp-theme-generator/docs/README.md

   - `app.js` The main file for you application.
 Import your custom Javascript files into here for compiling.
   - `lexi.js` Miscelleneous JS functions to help with theme development are placed here.
   - `[your-theme-name].js` You should use this as your "main" theme file.
 Put all one-off jQuery functions and other small/global items in here.
-    - Be sure to `import $ from 'jquery'` to use jQuery in here.
+    - jQuery is imported by default through WebPack.

   - `/variables/` - This directory contains a couple of files off the bat.
 The most important file here is the `index.js` file.
 To keep things clean, you should separate your global variables into individual files.
 For example, all variables dealing with the URL are located in the `url.js` file and imported into the `index.js` file for easy exporting.